 This is the first in a three part series on Feelings

 Many people use the words “emotions” and “feelings” to mean the same thing.
 However, I suggest that you think of emotions and feelings as distinct, but highly related things -- two sides of the same coin.
 One side of the coin is an emotion: a physical response to change that is hard-wired and universal.
 The other side of the coin is your feeling: mental associations and reactions to an emotion that are personal, acquired through experience.
 Despite seeming interchangeable, emotions actually proceed feelings.
 Like with coins, what you notice will depend upon where you are looking.

-This way of differentiating between emotions and feelings is based on the work of a prominent neuroscientist at USC Antonio D'Amasio, M.D.
-In this model, feelings come after emotions, stirred by the thoughts and images that have become paired with a particular physical reaction.
-Emotions are usually fleeting, while feelings can develop and persist over a lifetime.
-Because emotions stir feelings, and feelings can then spark emotions, feelings can prompt a never-ending cycle of emotions.
+This way of distinguishing between emotions and feelings is based on the work of a prominent neuroscientist at USC Antonio D'Amasio, M.D.
+In this model, feelings are sparked by emotions, ignited by the thoughts and images that have become paired with a particular emotion.
+While emotions are usually fleeting, the feelings they provoke may persist or grow over a lifetime.
+Because emotions initiate feelings, and feelings in turn initiate emotions, your individual feelings can prompt a never-ending cycle of painful (and confusing) emotions.

 Learning to recognize and differentiate between your emotions and feelings is critical to becoming an Emotional Detective.
 It helps explain why feelings can be so different from one person to another.
 Even better, grasping this distinction helps make room in your mind for having a wide variety of feelings, and puts you on the trail to understanding them.

 How to distinguish between emotions and feelings in your own life?

 Most people are more comfortable feeling certain emotions, and staying away from others.
 For example, you may be more prone to fear than to anger.
 Or you may be more used to feeling sad than happy.
 Take a minute to think about what you are most prone to feeling, and what emotion you might be missing.

 When you don't get your way or when someone hurts you, are you most likely to become sad, anxious, or angry?